rete-labs/ReteForge/README.md

 - Dave made new leaderless distributed database.
 He needs to benchmark it under network splits and joins.
 - Eve works on a new service mesh project.
 She uses ReteForge to test how the mesh balances loads when some links fail.

 ReteForge also may be of interest to researchers in networking and distributed systems, but its usefulness may be limited there as we're not developing a scientific instrument but engineering one, so we focus on practical aspects instead of purity of experiments and theoretical analysis.
 There are a lot of network simulators (NS-3, OmniNet++ to name some) that seem more suitable for researchers.

+ReteForge may be somewhat useful to network administrators and network hardware engineers, but they'd rather stick to GNS3.
+Currently we don't have a goal to emulate real hardware nor network infrastructure deployments.
+This may change in the future, but our targeted hardware is far beyond wired devices - and properly emulating mobile wireless devices is much harder.

-On the other hand, we don't know any public software with goals similar to ReteForge, that's why we started this project.
+Overall, we don't know any public software with goals similar to ReteForge, that's why we started this project.

 ## Project status